red-collar-official/flutter_kore/docs/apis.md

 Important notes here:

-1) <b>parser</b> is a function that takes server response body and headers
+1) <b>parser</b> is a function that takes server response body and headers;
-2) <b>simulateResponse</b> lets you simulate unparsed server response body and headers so you can check parser function and database delegates
+2) <b>simulateResponse</b> lets you simulate unparsed server response body and headers so you can check parser function and database delegates;
-3) <b>simulateResult</b> lets you simulate parsed server response, so you can check interactors and viewmodels
+3) <b>simulateResult</b> lets you simulate parsed server response, so you can check interactors and viewmodels.

 Typical example for Api class would be: